gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 In particular, four cases can occur when a new node joins a group.

 * The joining node is going to join the group exclusively as pure listener.
-That is, it is not going to send messages to the group, and hence to produce signatures to be verified with its own private key.
+That is, it is not going to send messages to the group, and hence to produce signatures with its own private key.
 In this case, the joining node is not required to provide its own public key to the Group Manager upon joining the group.

 * The Group Manager already acquired the public key of the joining node during a previous join process.
 In this case, the joining node may not provide again its own public key to the Group Manager, in order to limit the size of the join request.